TheAngryByrd/MiniScaffold/README.md

 * BUGFIX: Fixes that silly oversight
 ```

-* You can then use the `Release` target This will:
+* You can then use the `Release` target.
+This will:
     * make a commit bumping the version:  `Bump version to 0.2.0`
     * publish the pacakge to nuget
     * push a git tag